TNA Global Impact!: History

+Original segments

-Original segmentsGlobal Impact! originated in TNA in 2005.
+Global Impact! originated in TNA in 2005.
 Segments displayed the worldwide "Impact!" of TNA, with an unseen Jeremy Borash providing a voice-over.
 These segments included TNA performers appearing in promotions and tours of different countries, and various happenings in TNA.

 Online show

 On April 24, 2006, TNA announced that it would be converting Global Impact! into a weekly webcast show as of May 3, 2006 as part of an agreement between TNA and YouTube.
 Jeremy Borash was announced as the onscreen host, with Christy Hemme to co-host the inaugural broadcast.
 TNA website manager Bill Banks (who helped launch similar online shows such as WWE Byte This! and WCW Reload), was expected to have a large behind-the-scenes role.

 This agreement would be short-lived after high viewership caused the YouTube server to crash, future episodes were hosted on TNA's official website.

 On August 19, 2006, the show was put on hold with no real reason given.
 Instead, TNA switched to providing information in the form of an audio podcast.